earth2observe/downscaling-tools/doc/e2o_getvar.rst

 An example ini file be found :download:`here. <_download/example1.ini>`

-An example config that downloads 1 yr of Precipitation and Temperature data can be found in the examples/getvar directory.
+An example config that downloads 1 yr of Precipitation MSWEP data can be found in the examples/getvar directory.